Dudekuladasta/MyCICD-Pipeline/README.md

-a fully automated CICD pipeline deployment from Dastagiri Babu
+a fully automated CICD pipeline deployment from Dastagiri Babu.
+D